Tenhil-GmbH-Co-KG/baumbelt/README.md

 (2629) [DEBUG] 2024-05-28 14:49:53,616 - logging#41 - [ARM]: Finish 'cross-compile doom' in 0:00:02.000204 (2.000204s total)
 ```

 > Vigilant readers may notice the log-origin "logging#32" and "logging#41".
-These origins are from inside the utility and probably not very useful.
+These places originate from inside the utility and dont add useful context.
-> You can circumvent this by passing a lambda:
+> A way to circumvent this is to pass a lambda:
 >
 > `with HuggingLog(..., logging_fn=lambda s: logger.debug(s)):`